 Learning goals include:

 Intensive Spanish language course.
 Students are placed at an appropriate level depending on their knowledge of Spanish.
 (No knowledge is assumed.)
 Instruction is provided through the Centro de Idiomas, which is affiliated with the Universidad de León.
-Students will take part in field trips to help develop their understanding of Spanish and Spanish culture.
+Students will take part in four field trips (three of which are overnight weekend trips) to help develop their understanding of Spanish and Spanish culture.

 Learning goals include: